 Stories perform well so make sure they have a firm place in your marketing strategy, as they effectively skip to the front of the newsfeed queue.
 Instagram Live, which is a feature where you can broadcast a live video, is handy if you’re making a big announcement or your team are doing a charity event.
 Like Stories, it doesn’t affect the algorithm, but people can receive notifications when you’re live which helps drive engagement.

 Scheduling is crucial.
 Map out your content in regular intervals – either day by day, week by week, month by month or year by year.
 Pencil in details of each post, remembering to include the date it’ll go out and the caption as well as any images/videos and hashtags.
 Take notice of the word count of the post, other accounts mentioned within the captions and your calls to action.

-If you don’t already, consider a social media scheduler like Buffer or Hootsuite.
+If you don’t use one already, consider a social media scheduler like Buffer or Hootsuite.
 They’ll let you compose posts in advance, and you can tailor each post to the individual platform.

 Be prepared to change your strategy several times throughout the year according to algorithms, changes in your audience and changes as a result of your business growth.

 When putting together your posts, leave time aside to create the initial posts as well as taking a couple of sessions a week to respond to comments and to like other people’s posts.

 Assign a column to recording engagement, especially if that’s how you’re measuring performance (more on that later).

 2. Learn the latest Instagram algorithms

 Firstly, let’s get any ambiguity out of the way.
 An algorithm is a way of organising a user’s feed based on things it thinks they’d like to see.
 They often change, so make yourself aware of the latest algorithms where possible.